Louis Nizer: Film, television, and stage portrayals

 Nizer was portrayed by George C. Scott in the 1975 CBS made-for-television film, Fear on Trial, co-starring William Devane as the blacklisted radio personality John Henry Faulk.

 Both on stage and on television, Van Heflin portrayed Robert Sloane, a fictionalized version of Nizer, in the play A Case of Libel, which dramatized the Quentin Reynolds - Westbrook Pegler trial.
 The playwright was Henry Denker.
 The play was first televised on commercial television, but a new production shown on cable television in the 1980s, and later PBS, starred Edward Asner as Sloane and Daniel J. Travanti as Boyd Bendix, who was based on conservative columnist Westbrook Pegler.

 Personal life

 Nizer was married to his wife Mildred for over 50 years until her death in 1993.
-Over his life, Nizer bestowed significant grants and charity to many Jewish causes.
+He was a leader of March of Dimes and of Jewish causes.

 He died at the age 92 in Beth Israel Medical Center Hospital in New York City in 1994 of kidney failure.
 He was survived by one stepchild (one stepchild preceded him in death) and several step-grandchildren and step-great-grandchildren.

 After his death, his law partner Perry Galler said: "Louis Nizer was this country's quintessential Renaissance man.
 He taught and inspired a whole generation of younger lawyers in the firm and around the country."